 I am a Bay Area native, born in Oakland and raised in Berkeley, CA and consider myself an herbal artist.
 The herbs I use in my medicine making have either been grown myself in my small garden, ethically and sustainably wildcrafted in the hills of Berkeley and Oakland or along my travels throughout California or purchased organically.
 This world of the healing arts is a perfect melding of creativity and purpose.
-I have the pleasure of helping people with internal medicine, which gives me such joy and allows me to engage in a creative process.
+I have the pleasure of helping people with internal and external medicine, which gives me such joy.

-I received my masters in science at AIMC Berkeley in 2015 and became a licensed acupuncturist and herbalist after studying for almost 5 years straight.
+I received my masters in science at AIMC (Acupuncture and Integrative Medicine College) in Berkeley in 2015 and became a licensed acupuncturist and herbalist after studying for almost 5 years straight with them.

 I studied orthopedic acupuncture at UC Berkeley, working with the athletes at Cal, I interned with Dr. Hua Ling Xu at AIMC, Berkeley studying obstetrics and gynecology, studied Japanese style facial rejuvenation acupuncture with Barbara Martello and completed a Neurological and Stroke Rehab Internship with Dr. Shi Xue Min at the University of Traditional Chinese Medicine in Tianjin, China.

 While i have experience in treating a range of conditions of many kinds, I specialize in mental emotional issues such as depression, anxiety, insomnia, mania etc and orthopedic bodily pain being either chronic or acute, digestive upset, menstrual issues and many other ailments.